LAMP Server on Fedora 11

 /etc/hosts file.
 If you haven’t configured these, you should follow the directions in the

-getting started guide.
+Setting Up and Securing a Compute Instance.
 Additionally, if you haven’t configured your timezone yet, follow the instructions in our

 administration basics guide.